jbatson5/SCALE-test/docs/MAVRIC.rst

 calculation in Monaco.

 MAVRIC also allows the sequence to start at several different points.
-If an importance map and biased source have already been computed, they can be used directly.
-If the adjoint scalar fluxes are known, they can quickly be used to create the importance map and biased source and then begin the forward Monte Carlo.
+If an importance map and biased source have already been computed, they can then be used directly.
+If the adjoint scalar fluxes are known, they can quickly be used to create the importance map and biased source and then begin the forward Monte Carlo calculation.
 All of the different combinations of starting MAVRIC with some previously calculated quantities are listed in the following section detailing the input options.

-When using MG cross-section libraries that do not have flux-to-dose-rate conversion factors, use “parm=nodose” to prevent the cross section processing codes from trying to move these values into the working library.
+When using MG cross section libraries that do not have flux-to-dose-rate conversion factors, use “parm=nodose” to prevent the cross section processing codes from trying to move these values into the working library.